Christina Kroll is an associate in the Litigation Department, where her practice focuses on complex commercial litigation.

-In addition to her litigation practice, Christina regularly contributes to the firm’s Privacy Law Blog.
+In addition to her litigation practice, Christina regularly contributes to the firm’s Privacy Law Blog, and maintains an active pro bono practice, working on matters touching on constitutional law, immigration, and veterans’ rights.

 Christina earned her J.D. from the University of California, Los Angeles, where she was the deputy chief articles editor of the Journal of International Law and Foreign Affairs.
 She also participated in the Scott & Cyan Bannister First Amendment Clinic, drafting amicus briefs in First Amendment cases in the U.S. Supreme Court and Circuit Courts of Appeal.